 My entire life has revolved around transport and industrial history related interests.
 Since around the age of 5 photography has been an inseparable associated past time.

-The focus of my transport interest has changed over the years and today shipping subjects account for the many of my photographs.
+The focus of my interest in transport has changed over the years and since 1991 a significant number of ship photographs have been taken.
 However, in recent years I have started revisiting other areas such as railways - in particular heritage railways.

-An interest in Industrial Archaeology and History also developed in my early years after being taken to visit abandoned mines in Cornwall.
+The interest in Industrial Archaeology and History developed in my early years after being taken to visit abandoned mines in Cornwall.

-My mother's bakelite Kodak Brownie 127 camera was the first camera I used around 1964.
-The following year I received a my own more up-to date model Brownie 127 which at least had film / shutter release interlock preventing unwanted double or even triple exposures and even had a clip on flash which used real bulbs - if you could get it to work!
+My mother's Bakelite Kodak Brownie 127 Mark 1 camera was the first camera I used around 1964.
+The following year I received a my own more up-to date Kodak Brownie 127 Mark 3 which at least had film / shutter release interlock preventing unwanted double exposures and even had a clip-on flash which used real bulbs - if you could get it to work!

-A succession of cameras mainly Rollei, Contax and Leica have followed my Grandfather's long worn out Praktica Nova which I still retain as a keepsake.
-I now use a range of Leica cameras: V-lux 3, X1, X-Vario and an M262 range finder.
+A succession of cameras mainly Rollei, Contax and Leica have followed my Grandfather's long worn out Praktica Nova, still retained as a keepsake.
+Almost all have had German heritage if not actual German manufacture though I did briefly own a Pentax auto 110 SLR outfit briefly.

-I hope you enjoy the photographs on these pages.
+Anyway enough about me - I hope you enjoy the photographs on these pages - happy browsing!